Minimax Adaptive Estimation for Finite Sets of Linear Systems: MINIMAX MULTIPLE MODEL FILTERING

-The intuition behind the cost function \eqref{eq:cost} makes sense in the following way.
+holds, where $\hat y_N$ are functions of past data $\y^{N-1}$ and $u^{N-1}$.
+This constitutes a two-player dynamic game and would be linear quadratic if not for the model being chosen by the maximizing player.
+The intuition behind \eqref{eq:minimaxcost} makes sense in the following way.
 The minimizing player is penalized for deviating from the true (noiseless) output, and the maximizing player is penalized for selecting a model which requires large disturbances $w$ and $v$ to be compatible with the data.
 As $N$ increases, the penalty for selecting a model different from the truth grows too large, resulting in a learning mechanism.

-It turns out that the cost associated with the disturbance trajectories required to explain each model corresponds to the accumulated prediction errors from a corresponding Kalman filter, and that the minimax estimate is a weighted interpolation between the Kalman filter estimates.
+It turns out that the cost associated with the disturbance trajectories required to explain each model corresponds to the accumulated prediction errors from a corresponding Kalman filter and that the minimax estimate is a weighted interpolation between the Kalman filter estimates. \begin{theorem} Consider matrices $F_1,\ldots,F_K \in \R^{n\times n}$, $H_1,\ldots,H_K \in \R^{m\times n}$, $G_1,\ldots, G_K \in \R^{n\times p}$ and positive definite $Q, P_0\in \R^{n\times n},\ R \in \R^{m\times m}$.
+Define $P_{t,i}$ according to